-We ask a mood be Please ask cause these factors can affect your health. e: Alcohol: One drink = 12 oz.
-5 oz. wine liqu oz.
-Hor e shot) None 1 or mor MEN: How many times in the past year have you had 5 or more drinks in a day?
-0 0 WOMEN: How many times in the past year have you had 4 or more drinks in a day?
-0 0 in ha ecreational drugs include methamphetamines (speed, crystal) cann halants (paint thinner, aerosol, glue), tranquilizers (Valium), barbi allucinogens (LSD, mushrooms), or narcotics (heroin).
-How many times in the past year have you used a recreational drug or used a prescription medication for non-medical reasons?
-0 0 Mood: No Yes During the past two weeks, have you been bothered by little interest or pleasure in doing things?
-0 0 depressed, or hopeless?

-During the past two weeks, have you been bothered by feeling down,
+MEN: How many times in the past year have you had 5 or more drinks in a day?

+0

+0

+WOMEN: How many times in the past year have you had 4 or more drinks in a day?

+0

+0

+wine

+12 oz. beer

+Drugs: Recreational drugs include methamphetamines (speed, crystal) cannabis (marijuana, pot), inhalants (paint thinner, aerosol, glue), tranquilizers (Valium), barbiturates, cocaine, ecstasy, hallucinogens (LSD, mushrooms), or narcotics (heroin).